Purdue Veterinary Medicine - Values & Culture

 The PVM Diversity and Inclusion Plan provides strategies designed to create the climate of inclusive excellence necessary to accomplish the goals listed above.
 This climate has at its core the encouragement of mutual respect, the recognition internally and externally of high performance, and demonstrable openness and inclusion.
 Central to the PVM diversity focus is a guiding principle of equal access, equal employment and equal educational opportunity for all persons, without regard to race, ethnicity, religion, age, national origin or ancestry, marital status, parental status, sexual orientation, gender identity, disability, or veteran status.

-The College of Veterinary Medicine is one of only three veterinary colleges in the U.S. that educates all members of the "veterinary team," through programs leading to:
+The College of Veterinary Medicine is one of only four veterinary colleges in the U.S. that educates all members of the "veterinary team," through programs leading to:

 - Professional Doctor of Veterinary Medicine degree